 * Reduction of seven evaluation days in football program during the 2021 evaluation period (self-imposed);

-* Three-year show cause for James Cregg.
+* Three-year show-cause for James Cregg.
 During that period, any NCAA member school employing him must restrict him from any off-campus recruiting activities unless it shows cause why restrictions should not apply;

-“Although the (committee) has encountered more egregious conduct in past cases, the violations in this case represent intentional misconduct that should be of concern to the membership,” the panel surmised in its ruling.
+“Although the (committee) has encountered more egregious conduct in past cases, the violations in this case represent intentional misconduct that should be of concern to the membership,” the panel said in its ruling.
 “The COVID-19 recruiting dead period was intended to protect the health and safety of prospects, student-athletes and institutional staff.
 It also leveled the playing field for recruiting at a time when government-imposed COVID-19 restrictions varied across the country.”

 LSU was proactive in self-imposing its own penalties which the NCAA accepted in most cases.

-Former LSU head coach Ed Orgeron, who guided the Tigers to a 15-0 season and national championship in 2019, was also in the NCAA’s crosshairs for what they considered a Level III violation when he had an off-campus contract with two prospects prior to the pandemic.
+Former LSU head coach Ed Orgeron, who guided the Tigers to a 15-0 season and national championship in 2019, was also in the NCAA’s crosshairs for what they considered a Level III violation when he had an off-campus contact with two prospects prior to the pandemic.

 The panel concluded that a hand shake and brief greeting by Orgeron did not rise to the Level III offense after the school had previously taken measures by removing him from recruiting on the road, reducing his off-campus evaluations and limited the program to less than 55 prospects making official visits in an academic year.

 * Severing ties with former LSU booster John Paul Funes who spent 33 months in prison for admitting to embezzling more than $500,000 from a hospital’s foundation and making payments to the father of a former LSU football player;